 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as customers travel to the shops and restaurants
+Narrator text: Carbon is released as customers travel to the shops and restaurants to buy beef.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Methane is released as beef and packaging decomposes in a landfill [X] Button 2: Trees and plants are cut down to make space for cows Button 3: Animals are transported to the slaughter house.
+Button 1: Beef and its packaging decompose in landfill.
+[X] Button 2: Trees and plants are cut down to make space for cows.
+Button 3: Animals are transported to the slaughter house.

 Slide 13